Online English Language Learning: Pros and Cons for Students

 Cons of Online English Learning

-Although online English study has many benefits, it can sometimes be difficult for students.
-Students must understand the cons to build methods to overcome obstacles and optimize learning:
+Although online English study has many benefits, it can sometimes be difficult for pupils.
+Students must understand these problems to overcome obstacles and optimize learning:

 Online learning lacks real-time teacher monitoring, a major issue.
 Instructors can promptly answer inquiries, explain complex grammar rules, and correct pronunciation faults in traditional classrooms.
 Online classes sometimes use pre-recorded lessons, automatic feedback, or delayed teacher responses.
 This can delay learning, especially for children who need individualized help or have difficulty with the language.